lucasma8795/blog/_posts/2025-07-04-effects-scheduling-w01.md

 category: "ocaml-effects-scheduling"
 ---

+This is a series of blog posts documenting my progress for an internship at the University of Cambridge.
+This project explores the potential of using OCaml's effect handlers and domains in place of the current separate build system (dune, make) to self-schedule compilation of missing dependencies on-the-fly.

 My knowledge with functional programming, at this point, basically only came from the [CST 1A Foundations course](https://www.cl.cam.ac.uk/teaching/2425/FoundsCS/).
 To catch up, much of the first few days were spent studying the [OCaml effect handler](https://ocaml.org/manual/5.3/effects.html), and the rest were spent poking around in the OCaml compiler.
 Here is what I've picked up so far:

 ### Continuations